yonsei-sslab/XBA/README.md

 )
 ```

-If `record` is set to True, then after the training, the history of hit scores and the value of loss function is stored in the `history` directory.
-A sample is as follows.
+If `record` is set to True, then after the training, the history of hit scores and the value of loss function are stored in the `history` directory.
+The current period of recording is 100 epochs.
+A sample history is as follows.
 ```
 {"epoch": [0, 100, 200, 300, 400, 500, 600, 700, 800, 900], "loss": ["0.87975836", "0.028531872", "0.013416106", "0.008701273", "0.0060030213", "0.0044472036", "0.0037757999", "0.0030763736", "0.0026834046", "0.002365994"], "hits": ["61.75739713361072", "76.1904761904762", "76.98653490522423", "77.57165973185391", "77.99786176606564", "78.44284558483588", "79.08287101248266", "79.22445677300047", "79.72289644012946", "79.8052473416551"]}
 ```

 ![training history](history/gcn-3layer-libcrypto-bow-seed50-epoch1000-D200-gamma3.0-k50-dropout0.0-LR0.001.png)

-If `validate` is set to True, then after the training the hit scores using validation data is stored in the `result` directory.
-A sample is as follows.
+If `validate` is set to True, then after the training the hit scores are calculated using test data and the results are stored in the `result` directory if `record` is set to True.
+A sample hit score is as follows.
 ```
 Hits,AB,BA
 1,85.21863641370196,87.63630355766054